masak/git-workflows/different-targets-for-different-clients.md

 ## Steps

-There are two major ways to handle this:
+There are three major ways to handle this, in decreasing order of preference:

 1. **One branch, many build targets.** Keep things together as one single code base.
 Optionally have script that "derive" the different versions from the single code base.

+2. **One branch, one directory per flavor.** Keep copies of things, each in its own directory.

-2. **Several branches, one per flavor.** Dedicate one branch per flavor.
+3. **Several branches, one per flavor.** Dedicate one branch per flavor.

 Favor the first approach as much as possible.
 Yes, there is some additional machinery that needs to be built and maintained for those scripts and build